Keyboard shortcuts

 Control Center

-The Control Center is a Quickshell utility window for system health, quick actions, appearance settings, and keybind discovery.
+The Control Center is a single-card anchored Quickshell menu for launching applications, panel settings, system health, quick actions, appearance settings, power management, and keybind discovery.

 Open: Super + F1, or run dwm-controlcenter from a terminal.